elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 We store the value into an array such that when we need it again, we just have to retreive it from the array.
 Thus we eliminate the need to recalculate the past.

 #### Analyis of algorithm
+Recursive algoirthms have 3 steps:
+1. Divide into subproblems
+2. Recusively Solve Subproblems
+3. Combine the solution of the subproblem to solve the larger problem

+But the for this algorim, we do not need to recurively solve the subproblem...

 We will classify the recusive calls:
 ![CS3230-3-18.PNG]({{site.baseurl}}/img/CS3230-3-18.PNG)